chloetychang/cits3200-group-49/Meetings/Week 2/Client Meeting - Agenda.md

 # Client Meeting 1 - Agenda
 ### Introductions - Client and Project
-- Team Introduction
-- Brief overview of Project Understanding
+- Team Introduction and Brief overview of Project Understanding

-## Define scope of work - General statement of what the project is to achieve.
 ### Clarifying Project Scope
 - Confirm primary users and environments (whether the application is designed predominantly for field or office use)
 - Validate feature priorities